Christmas in Cuba? Havana smells of roasted piglet and salsa can be heard from homes

 Book Top Experiences and Tours in Cuba:

 If youʻre booking your trip to Cuba last minute, we have you covered.
-Below are some of the top tours and experiences!- From Puerto Plata Priv: Cocoa, Coffee, Cigars & Local Market
+Below are some of the top tours and experiences!- From Runaway Bay: Green Grotto Caves Excursion with Transfer

 - From Punta Cana: Higüey Guided Safari Tour